danboykis/monads-in-clojure/PART3.md

       ((f v) ss))))
 ```

 Obviously, it returns a function of a state variable ``s``.
-When that function is executed, it first runs the computation described by mv (the first ‘statement’ in the chain set up by ``m-bind``) by applying it to the state ``s``.
+When that function is executed, it first runs the computation described by mv (the first 'statement' in the chain set up by ``m-bind``) by applying it to the state ``s``.
 The return value is decomposed into result ``v`` and new state ``ss``.
 The result of the first step, ``v``, is injected into the rest of the computation by calling ``f`` on it (like for the other ``m-bind`` functions that we have seen).
 The result of that call is of course another state-monad value, and thus a function of a state variable.
 When we are inside our ``(fn [s] ...)``, we are already at the execution stage, so we have to call that function on the state ss, the one that resulted from the execution of the first computational step.

 The state monad is one of the most basic monads, of which many variants are in use.
 Usually such a variant adds something to ``m-bind`` that is specific to the kind of state being handled.
 An example is the the stream monad in ``clojure.contrib.stream-utils``.
 (NOTE: the stream monad has not been migrated to the new Clojure contrib library set.)
 Its state describes a stream of data items, and the ``m-bind`` function checks for invalid values and for the end-of-stream condition in addition to what the basic ``m-bind`` of the state monad does.